mistakevin/jekyll-clean/_includes/README.md

   </ul>
 </div>
 ```
-and put it into a file in here called `header.html`, you can include it whever you want!
+and put it into a file in here called `header.html`, you can include it wherever you want!

 ```html
 <html>